 This action plan underpinned the VRU's Public Health approach to serious violence, focusing on prevention and early intervention with a focus on children and young people.
-Central to its approach are the Community Led Programmes, an alliance of local VCSE organisations in each borough of GM that the VRU has committed over £1.6 million towards since 2019.
+Central to its approach are the Community Led Programmes, an alliance of local VCFSE organisations in each borough of GM to which the VRU has committed over £2.6 million since 2019.